RMLio/solid-rml-store/README.md

 ## any-to-rdf-converter

-Converts an object to it's RDF representation, according to the RML defined in a given rules file.
+Converts an object to its RDF representation, according to the RML defined in a given rules file.
 The `content-type` defined in the representation's metadata is used to know the type of the input data, thus this can't be `undefined`.

 If the `rmlmapper.jar` isn't found at the given location, then the converter tries to download it to that location.
 Beware that this jar is approx. 60MB, thus this download can take some time.

-## yarrrml
+## YARRRML

-The rml rules are generated from the structure defined in the `.yarrrml` file.
+The RML rules are generated from the structure defined in the `.yarrrml` file.
 See [the specification](https://rml.io/yarrrml/spec/) for more information on what each field entails.
 [Matey](https://rml.io/yarrrml/matey/) is also a tool which can be used to generate these rules.